coursera-dl/coursera-dl/README.md

   little while after the course is completed, while other courses may retain the materials up to a next session/offering of the same course (to avoid problems with academic dishonesty, apparently).
+  <br><br>
   In short, it is not guaranteed that you will be able to download after the course is finished and this is, unfortunately, nothing that we can help you with.

 * Make sure you have installed and/or updated all of your dependencies according to the `requirements.txt` file as described above.